jfroelich/rss-reader/general-todo.md

 ensuring that relevant table properties are set to inherit, or instead just explicitly apply the entry properties to tables as well.
 Note it could be cells (td) or tables (table), unsure.

+# TODO: prohibit use of username:password in all requests?